wasm-forge/ic-rusqlite/docs/src/creating_canister.md

 ## Using File System

-`ic-rusqlite` is compiled via WASI target, which is then processed by the `wasi2ic` workflow, as a result, the `ic-wasi-polyfill` and the `stable-fs` are present in the binary.
-Therefore, it is possible to use the standart Rust I/O functions to read and write files.
+`ic-rusqlite` is compiled to the WASI target and then processed by the [`wasi2ic` workflow](https://github.com/wasm-forge/wasi2ic), embedding `ic-wasi-polyfill` and `stable-fs` into the output binary.
+This enables the use of standard Rust I/O APIs for file operations.

 ```admonish note
 By default the main database file is stored in the root folder: `/main.db` and there are a few additional [helper files](https://www.sqlite.org/tempfiles.html) that can be created by the databsae engine.